HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment2Report/Assignment2Report_part2.md

 ## Requirement 4:

-We computed the direction of the light to the center of the face and it appears as the blue lines, and the reflection from the faces appears as orange lines, using the formula  r = 2*normal*cos(teta) - I ,  where teta is the angle between the normal and I (which is the vector between the point on the model and the light position):
+We computed the direction of the light to the center of the face and it appears as the blue lines, and the reflection from the faces appears as orange lines, using the formula  r = 2 * normal * cos(teta) - I ,  where teta is the angle between the normal and I (I is the vector between the point on the model and the light position):

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment2Report/Q4_1.png)